fclorenzo/pkreborn-access/README.md

 This is the primary method for both personal use and for contributing.

 1. While in-game, find an event you want to name and select it with the scanner using the **J** and **L** keys.
-2. Press **Shift + K**.
+2. Press **Shift + K** to rename an event, or **Shift + N** to just add a note.
-3. A text box will appear, prompting you for a new name.
+3. A text box will appear, prompting you for input.
-4. A second text box will then appear, prompting for optional but highly recommended notes.
+4. If using Shift + K, a second text box will appear for optional notes.

 After you're done, the mod automatically gathers the Map ID, Map Name, and coordinates, and saves a perfectly formatted entry to your local `pra-custom-names.txt` file, located in your root Pokémon Reborn folder.